 The exciting and intimate 184 page volume captures the rigorous efforts of acclaimed director Zach Snyder (300, Watchmen) and producer Christopher Nolan (The Dark Knight Trilogy) to bring the comic book icon back to the big screen through a series of visually striking concept art and exclusive behind-the-scenes photography.
 The marvelously oversized hardcover tome (286 x 240 x 22mm) weighs in on unanswered questions and, even after a second read through, remains informative.

-Author Daniel Wallace, a comic book expert and sci-fi sage, has managed to compile a rich selection of production art, stills and designs from the secret lairs of the Weta Workshop and mixed them with interviews with the extensive cast and crew (including Christopher Nolan, Henry Cavill, Zach Snyder, etc).
+Author Daniel Wallace, a comic book expert and sci-fi sage, has managed to compile a rich selection of production art, stills and designs from the secret lairs of the Weta Workshop and mixed them with interviews with the extensive cast and crew (including Christopher Nolan, Henry Cavill, Zach Snyder, etc) for Man of Steel: Inside the Legendary World of Superman.
 Laid out across eye-popping double-page spreads that evoke true excitement, the stunning imagery of Krypton literally jumps off of each page.
 There simply is no shortage of material or visuals for your eyes to soak up and take in.
 It’s all here, down to the fine details – right down to the Kryptonian language created by Christine Schreyer.